Smiths Group Looks Interesting After Extensive M&A

 The John Crane division makes mechanical seals for pipelines, oil refineries, rigs, power generation, the chemical industry, pharmaceuticals, mining, food, and many other industries.
 Think two pipes that join and the seal that must be used so that air or liquid does not leak out.
 Just like the seals in your car’s engines.
 As one can see, this division would be affected by lower oil prices or a slowdown in the overall economy.
 Operating margins are 23%.

 The Medical division makes catheters, pumps, needles and other devices for moving blood or injecting medicine.
 When you go into a hospital, think of the lines that are hooked into a patient, moving medicine into the blood stream.
-Smiths manufacturers about everything in that process.
+Smiths manufactures about everything in that process.
 Operating margins are 22%.

 The Detection division provides technological solutions in explosives, illegal weapons, contraband, toxic materials and narcotics detection.
 If anyone wants to build a wall along the U.S./Mexican border, Smiths’ devices can detect things that we don’t want here.
 Its X-Ray scanners are used in airports, postal departments, and cargo haulers.
 That annoyance that we go through at the airport is profitable for Smiths.
 Operating margins are 15%.

 Smiths Interconnect provides connectivity solutions for the defense, aerospace, space, rail, medical and semiconductor test end markets.
-Clients include: Raytheon, Lockheed Martin, BAE Systems, Huawei, NVIDIA and Biosense Webster.
+Clients include: Raytheon (NYSE:RTN), Lockheed Martin (NYSE:LMT), BAE Systems (OTCPK:BAESY), Huawei, Nvidia (NASDAQ:NVDA) and Biosense Webster.
 Operating margins are 13.4%.

 Flex-Tek provides engineered components that heat and move fluids and gases for aerospace, consumer products, construction, medical and industrial applications.
-Clients include: Watsco, Ferguson, Boeing, Airbus, Pratt & Whitney, GE, Samsung, Trane and Carrier.
+Clients include: Watsco (NYSE:WSO), Ferguson (OTCQX:FERGY), Boeing (NYSE:BA), Airbus (OTCPK:EADSY), Pratt & Whitney, GE (NYSE:GE), Samsung (OTC:SSNLF), Trane and Carrier.
 Operating margins are 19.3%.

 The balance sheet shows £722 million ($946 million) in cash and £782 million ($1.024 billion) in receivables.
 The liability side shows £576 million ($755 million) in payables and £1.598 billion ($2.1 billion) in debt.
 S&P rates their debt BBB.
 I could see their debt even A- rated in my opinion.
 The fiscal year ends in July.